-- client.config.show-link Indicates whether the link at the top of the user client should be displayed or not. - client.config.show-details-link Indicates whether the "Details" link that points to the user web interface is displayed or not. - display.login-instruction Used to display login instructions on the user/password screen.
+- config.client.link-url Used to change the URL displayed at the top of the user client. - client.config.link-text Used to customize the text visible at the top of the user client. - display.login-instruction Used to display login instructions on the user/password screen.